-But despite the oft-repeated media narrative of her need to get a “mandate”, Gillard never once mentioned the word in any of her early statements.
+Despite the media narrative of her need to get a “mandate”, Gillard never mentioned the word in her early statements.
 Merrion Webster defines the word mandate in this context as “an authorisation to act given to a representative”.
-According to that definition Gillard has all the mandate she needs, having been elected unopposed by her party with the backing of powerful union bosses.
+According to that definition Gillard has all the mandate she needs, elected unopposed by her party with the backing of powerful union bosses.

-But if the Australian media are mostly sanguine about this turn of events, opinions are more uneasy overseas where the Westminster system has less sway.
+If the Australian media are sanguine about this turn of events, opinions are more uneasy overseas where the Westminster system has less sway.
 US papers called it a party revolt and a mutiny.
 Craig McMurtrie from the ABC’s Washington bureau said a Washington Post columnist though it looked disturbingly like a coup d’etat.
-The Americans are right, of course.
-Sure, there was no blood spilled or tanks on the lawn.
-Nevertheless Gillard’s ascension shares this in common with coups more common to South America, Asia and Africa: it was ruthless overthrow of a country’s elected leader without the consent of the people who elected him.
+There was no blood spilled or tanks on the lawn.
+Nevertheless it was ruthless overthrow of a country’s elected leader without the consent of the people.

-Here in Australia we have been blinded to this fact by its commonness at State level where many premiers, most recently Kristina Keneally have been elevated into office by the backdoor.
-It is also common at the Federal Opposition level with both Labor and the Liberals changing their leaders many times in the last ten years when out of power.
+Australian have been blinded by its commonness at State level where many premiers, most recently Kristina Keneally have been elevated into office by the backdoor.
+It is also common at the Federal Opposition level with Labor and the Liberals changing their leaders many times in the last ten years when out of power.
 But it is surprisingly rare at the highest level of Government.
-Only twice has an Australian Prime Minister ever been dumped by their own party while in office – Gorton for McMahon in 1971 and Hawke for Keating in 1991.
+Only twice has an Australian Prime Minister been dumped by their own party in office – Gorton for McMahon in 1971 and Hawke for Keating in 1991.
 The 20 year symmetry wasn’t quite there for Kevin Rudd but the brutal machinations of backroom party politics were reminiscent of past coups.
 Even Gillard’s own Party has not yet caught up.
-The Australian Labor website still goes by the name of www.kevin07.com.au
+The Australian Labor website is still called www.kevin07.com.au.

-Though he probably has no intention of doing anything about it, Abbott is essential correct in his criticism.
-Prime Ministers should not be appointed out of backroom deals and there is no reason it cannot be changed.
-The Australian Constitution is silent on the matter of Prime Ministers and what exists are conventions that supposedly “assist the smooth operation of the legislature.”
+Though he has no intention of doing anything about it, Abbott is correct in his criticism.
+Prime Ministers should not be appointed out of backroom deals and it can be changed.
+The Australian Constitution is silent on the matter of Prime Ministers and what exists are conventions to “assist the smooth operation of the legislature.”

 Smooth doesn’t begin to describe the operation to depose Rudd.
-But it is easier to describe the shock, distaste and a sense of powerlessness among the wider public (despite goodwill to towards Gillard).
+But there was shock, distaste and a sense of powerlessness among the wider public (despite goodwill to towards Gillard).
 That is not good for democracy.
-It is time for people power to assert itself and insist that the Prime Minister they elected is only removed when they say so.
+It is time for people power to assert itself and insist the Prime Minister they elected is only removed when they say so.